 Dr. Wood received his Doctor of Dental Surgery from West Virginia University in 2019.
 Prior to receiving the DDS degree, he earned a Bachelor of Science degree in Exercise Physiology, Magna Cum Laude, and a Bachelor of Arts in Music, Magna Cum Laude, from WVU in 2015.
 Dr. Wood holds an active Dental License in West Virginia and membership in The American Dental Association, The Academy of General Dentistry, and Delta Sigma Delta International Dental Fraternity.
 Dr. Wood has taken and passed the National Dental Boards for the American Board of Dental Examiners (ADEX) administered by the Council on Interstate Testing Agencies (CITA).
-Dr. Wood is accepting new patients for diagnosis and treatment by appointment.
+He is currently working towards his Fellowship in the Academy of General Dentistry and regularly attends continuing education courses across the country.
+Dr. Wood's favorite areas of dentistry are Implant Dentistry and Esthetic/Cosmetic Dentistry.
+He is currently accepting new patients for diagnosis and treatment by appointment.

 A Greenbrier County native, it has been a lifelong goal of Dr. Wood to return to the Greenbrier Valley to provide treatment to the community that helped him throughout his life.
+He currently resides in Lewisburg with his wife, Liz and their two cats, Dixie and Daisy.
 He is excited to join Dr. Holliday in family practice, treating children and adults of all ages in all areas of general dentistry and emphasizing preventive care.

 While a dental student at the West Virginia University School of Dentistry, Dr. Wood was very involved in organized dentistry.
 He was a member of the American Student Dental Association all four years of school and served as a representative to the District 6/7 Annual Meeting during his Junior year.
 Dr. Wood was very involved with the Delta Sigma Delta International Dental Fraternity serving as the Vice-President, President, and Alumni Relations Officer.
 During his tenure as President, he established the first dental philanthropy in the Midwest region of Delta Sigma Delta, Project Smile.
 The purpose of Project Smile is to provide funds for patients at the School of Dentistry who cannot afford to finish their treatment.
 Financially and physically, the impact of this philanthropy has helped and will hopefully continue to help many patients proudly smile once again.
 Dr. Wood also served as a Dental Ambassador for WVU from 2016-2019.
 In 2018, Dr. Wood was selected and traveled to Guatemala to provide dental treatment to the residents of San Lucas for one week.